 Now I can use the compare feature, to see if I made some “good” progress :-) As you can see in the screenshot, there is a new button named “Compare…” in the toolbar.
 If you press that button, a file dialog will show up, where you can select the candidate report for comparison.
 If you want to work with the compare feature I recommend to enable the auto-save functionality in the options dialog – so, a new report will be stored in the solution folder, each time you calculate code metrics.

-In my example I have choosen the report, which was calculated before I did the refactorings – and I see, that the maintainability index increased by 7.
+In my example, I have chosen the report, which was calculated before I did the refactorings – and I see, that the maintainability index increased by 7.

 By the way… if you like the tool, I would be glad if you would rate the tool with five-stars in the Visual Studio Gallery :-)

-If you have missed support for the /directory-option of the Power Tool, then the latest version (v1.3.7) might make you happy.
-Code Metrics Viewer allows you now to specifiy a directoy location, which can be used by the Power Tool to search for assembly dependencies.
+If you have missed support for the /directory option of the Power Tool, then the latest version (v1.3.7) might make you happy.
+Code Metrics Viewer allows you now to specify a directory location, which can be used by the Power Tool to search for assembly dependencies.

 The option can be enabled per project; all you need to do is to add a custom property to the project file; you should already be familiar with the basics of MSBuild, because I will not explain it here… Open the project file in the editor (or notepad) and add the following property group to the contents of your project file(s) and customize the path.

 That´s it.
 Code Metrics Viewer will look for that property when you analyze the solution.